 Consideration for setting up stages

 Depending on the needs of the organization and the DevOps teams, the number of stages and the purpose of stages vary.
-Some organizations stick to the D-T-A-P (Dev, Test, Acceptance, Production) where others deploy directly to production with temporary stages in between.
+Some organizations stick to the D-T-A-P (Dev, Test, Acceptance, Production), while others deploy directly to production with temporary stages in between.

-Everything you need to know about deployment stages in combination with Azure DevOps you can find on the Microsoft documentation here.
+Everything you need to know about deployment stages in combination with Azure DevOps you can find in the Microsoft documentation.

 I hope this demonstration was useful to you.